tablelandnetwork/docs/docs/smart-contracts/controller/README.md

 ### How it works

 The default controller is the `0x0` address.

-Optionally, a table owner can register the `TablelandController`'s address via the `TablelandTables` contract’s `setController` method.
+Optionally, a table owner can register the `TablelandController`'s address via the registry contract’s `setController` method.
 Once registered, Tableland will check any `INSERT`, `UPDATE`, or `DELETE` statement against the `getPolicy` response to ensure it is a valid modification.
+Additionally, the `getController` method makes it easy to check who is a table's controller, and `lockController` _permanently_ sets the controller for a table.

 ### Default options